cisocrgroup/pocoweb/README.md

 There are five external directories, that the different container need to access.
 Create them using `mkdir -p /srv/pocoweb/{www,project,db,tmp,language}-data`.
  * `/srv/pocoweb/www-data` contains all php, java-script and css files of the frontend
- * `/srv/pocoweb/project-data` contains the data for the different OCR projects
+ * `/srv/pocoweb/project-data` is used to store the different OCR projects of Pocoweb
  * `/srv/pocoweb/db-data` contains the data of the mysql database
  * `/srv/pocoweb/language-data` contains the
    [language configurations](https://github.com/cisocrgroup/Resources/blob/master/manuals/profiler-manual.pdf)
    for the local profiler
  * `/srv/pocoweb/tmp-data` contains temporary data,
    that is used to upload project files to Pocoweb.
+ * make sure that PHP can access the `srv/pocoweb/tmp-data` directory:
+   `chmod a+w /srv/pocoweb/tmp-data`

 It is possible to change the paths of the different directories.
 Make sure to update the paths in the [docker-compose.yml](misc/docker/docker-compose.yml) and